telerik/xaml-docs/controls/raddiagram/performance/tips-tricks.md

 ## Optimize Copy Paste

-* __Disable Selection__: When copying and pasting hundreds of shapes could lead to performance issues.
+* __Disable Selection__: Copying and pasting hundreds of shapes could lead to performance issues.
 This is because thousands of visual elements are added in a Canvas (every shape has borders, resizing / rotation thumbs, many other visuals in its control template).
 What you can do to optimize the process is to disable the selection behavior of the paste shapes.
 In order to do that you can create a custom class which derives from RadDiagram control and override the __Paste()__ method.
-Then you can create a dummy boolean value which we are going to use to handle the selection of the control in its __PreviewSelectionChanged__ event handler.
+Then you can create a dummy boolean value which RadDiagram are going to use to handle the selection of the control in its __PreviewSelectionChanged__ event handler.

-#### __[XAML] Example 3: Simplify Shapes Template__
+#### __[XAML] Example 4: Simplify Shapes Template__
-{{region raddiagram-performance-tips-tricks_2}}
+{{region raddiagram-performance-tips-tricks_3}}
 	public class CustomDiagram : RadDiagram
 	{
 		internal bool IsPasteInPrrogress { get; set; }